2298-Software/flowbot/README.md

-#Flowbot
+# Flowbot

-Flowbot is a java-based workflow engine.
+Flowbot is a java-based, modular workflow engine.